 Before enrollment in PAD 730 Public Service Competencies, students will consult with their advisor to determine the date(s) of their public service competency assessment.

 1. An undergraduate grade point average of at least 2.8 (on a 4.0 point scale).

-2. Evidence of successful completion of an undergraduate statistics or economics course is required.
+2. Evidence of successful completion of an undergraduate statistics, research methods or economics course is required.